 Types of specimens for testing

 Blood is widely used for drug testing in clinical and emergency toxicology because it offers the best correlation between drug level and pharmacological impairments to the body.
-The time window for drug detection in blood is shorter, mostly within several hours, than in urine.
-For example, at a given dosage of cocaine, blood testing can detect use within 12 hours while urine testing can detect use within 48 to 72 hours.
-Even though blood is a good specimen for determining the presence of drugs, the concerns about invasiveness of the collection, ease of transportation and storage, and specimen stability greatly hamper its popularity in other fields of application even though substitution and dilution of specimen to tamper with drug testing are considered impossible.
+The time window for drug detection in the blood is shorter, mostly within several hours than in urine.
+For example, at a given dosage of cocaine, blood testing can detect use within 12 hours, while urine testing can detect use within 48 to 72 hours.
+Even though blood is a good specimen for determining the presence of drugs, the concerns about invasiveness of the collection, ease of transportation and storage, and specimen stability greatly hamper its popularity in other fields of application even though substitution and dilution of the specimen to tamper with drug testing are considered impossible.